 - General weatherization measures

 Rebate amounts will vary depending on equipment and the work being done.
-View HEAR and HOMES fact sheet (PDF) to see more information
+View HARP and HOMES fact sheet (PDF) to see more information

 If you have further questions, you can visit the DOE frequently asked questions website.